 The Himalayas are a mountain range that lies in Asia.
 The towering mountains that make up the Himalayas separate the Indian Subcontinent from the Tibetan plateau.
-The Himalayas also contains some of the tallest mountains in the world including Everest.
+The Himalayas also contain some of the tallest mountains in the world including Everest.

 The Himalayas stretch across 5 countries in Asia.
 These countries are Nepal, India, Pakistan, Bhutan, and China.
 Owing to the presence of some snow-capped mountains, the Himalayas also form some of the most wonderful rivers in these countries.

 The word Himalayas is derived from the Sanskrit word “Himā-laya”.
 The word “Hima” refers to snow while the word “a-laya” means “dwelling”.
-So the word Himalayas refers to the resting place of snow.
+So the word the Himalayas refers to the resting place of snow.

 How were the Himalayas Formed?

-The astonishing mountains like Everest, Annapurna and others that make up the Himalayas did not exist millions of years ago.
+The astonishing mountains like Everest, Annapurna, and others that make up the Himalayas did not exist millions of years ago.
 Such a long time back, India was not attached to Asia but was floating off the coast of Australia.
 Other parts of Asia, were intact.

 It was approximately 220 million years ago that India started to float northwards to Asia.
 After traveling around 6,000 kilometers, India collided with Asia around 40 to 50 million years ago.
 The collision led to the Indian landmass going beneath the Asian one.
-At the same time, the Asian landmass up moved up.
+At the same time, the Asian landmass moved up.
 A combination of the movement of the Asian and Indian landmasses resulted in the formation of the Himalayas.